Lyme Disease

 * *Can I come if I don't know how to play?* No, you may not.
 The host does teach a beginner's volleyball class that you may attend on Saturdays.

-* *Can I be late or leave late?* The host expects you to be there **on time** and leave on time.
+* *Can I be late or leave early?* The host expects you to be there **on time** and leave on time.
 If you need to come late or leave early, please let the host know ahead of time.

 * *Can I come even if I am not on the going list?* No, sorry